kermitt2/biblio-glutton/Readme.md

 Elasticsearch 6 is required.
 It is not compatible with Elasticsearch >=7.

 A node.js utility under the subdirectory `matching/` is used to build the Elasticsearch index.
-It will take a couple of hours for the 100M crossref entries.
+It will take a couple of hours for the >110M crossref entries.

 #### Install and configure

-You need first to install and start ElasticSearch, latest version.
+You need first to install and start ElasticSearch, version `6.*`.
 Replace placeholder in the file `my_connection.js` to set the host name and port of the Elasticsearch server.

 Install the node.js module: